What is Psoriasis?

 Treatment Of Psoriasis

 Treatment for psoriasis focuses on clearing the skin of current symptoms.
-Treatments for the root cause of of psoriasis are intended to interrupt the abnormal cycle that has caused an increased production of skin cells.
+Treatments for the root cause of psoriasis are intended to interrupt the abnormal cycle that has caused an increased production of skin cells.
 This can be achieved through topical treatment, oral medication, light therapies or a combination of the three.

 Topical Treatment